Malinalco: Monuments

 Outside of the center of town, there are many small neighborhoods, each having its own chapel.
 Most of these chapels were built between the 16th and the 17th centuries and many of these, such as those of Santa Maria, San Martin, San Guillermo, San Pedro, San Andres and La Soledad are considered to be works of art.
 For example, the chapel of San Juan has reliefs of Augustinian monks and the head of the encomendero of Malinalco, Cristobàl Romero.
 All of the chapels in the town face west with the exception of the Chapel of Santa Mónica.
 This one is dedicated to the mother of the founder of the order and faces the convent.
 Each one is unique in some way, and each has its own feast day.
 Most of these are located south of the town center following Benito Juarez Street out of town.
-Chapels here include those of Santa María, San Martín, San Guillermo, San Pedro, San Andrés and the Virgin of Soledad.
+Chapels include those of Santa María, San Martín, San Guillermo, San Pedro, San Andrés and the Virgin of Soledad.
 One to the north is the Chapel of San Juan, which has reliefs of Augustine friar Cristobal Romero.
 To the west is the Chapel of Santa Mónica, which has been quite altered in the last two centuries.

 Sports and entertainment

-The first sport practiced in Malinalco was football soccer, the town has a second division club named Colibríes de Malinalco.
-When tourists arrive, other sports are played, such as swimming and basketball.
+The first sport practiced in Malinalco was football.
+The town has a second division club named Colibríes de Malinalco.
+Swimming and basketball facilities are also available.

-The hills of Malinalco are grazed by cows and sheep; the Spanish had very large haciendas and found it necessary to employ indigenous people as vaqueros or herdsman, who soon became excellent horsemen.
-This situation, is practiced the charrería and cabalgatas.
+The hills of Malinalco are grazed by cows and sheep; the Spanish had very large haciendas and found it necessary to employ indigenous people as vaqueros or herdsman, who soon became experienced horsemen.

-This place is a tourist municipality; Fridays, Saturdays and Sundays, here there are night clubs, bistro, pizzas, crepes and bars.

-People
+The area is popular with tourists, with several nightclubs and other venues popular on weekends.